herlnd/herlnd/README.md

 ## About me

-I am an industrial engineer studying to becoming a software developer, specifically in the web development industry.
+I am an industrial engineer studying to become a software developer, specifically in the web development industry.
 I have frontend skills including HTML, CSS, JavaScript, TypeScript, React, Next.js and Tailwind CSS.
 I'm currently learning about backend development starting with Node.js & Express and Databases (MongoDB and PostgresSQL).

 As an industrial engineer I have experience in project/product management and analytical roles developed in various industries, including software companies, manufacturing, research, and nonprofit organizations.